mandereh/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 3-answer.txt -> In the following code, do a and b point to the same object?
 Answer with Yes or No.
 4-answer.txt -> In the following code, do a and b point to the same object?
 Answer with Yes or No.
 5-answer.txt -> In the following code, do a and b point to the same object?
 Answer with Yes or No.
+6-answer.txt -> What do these 3 lines print?